MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 ## Certified for Microsoft Teams

-Certified for Microsoft Teams, Surface Headphones 2+ meet audio/video specification standards while using Teams software to ensure a high-quality call experience.
-For Teams certification using the headphones on Windows 11, ensure you update the headphones to run the latest firmware, [as described below](#updating-firmware).
+Surface Headphones 2+ meet audio/video specification standards while using Teams software to ensure a high-quality call experience.
+A "Certfied for Microsoft Teams" experience is enabled via one of the following methods:

+- **Surface USB link dongle.** Use the included dongle for a wired connection.
+- **Bluetooth**.
+Now available for Windows 11, ensure you update the headphones to run the latest firmware, [as described below](#updating-firmware).
 A subsequent firmware update to enable Teams certification on Windows 10 is coming soon.

-Using the included Surface USB link dongle also provides a certified Teams experience.
 Surface Headphones 2+ includes a Teams button to join calls or bring Teams to the forefront, integrated call controls, and an LED status indicator on the dongle to indicate mute status.

 ## Using with Microsoft 365